 - Choose the Gallery option if you wish to use a single gallery as your homepage.

 A useful feature is the ability to Exclude certain projects or galleries from the archives.
 This was intended to complement the use of a single project or gallery as your homepage.
 This also comes in handy when you want to showcase a certain project or gallery separately in your menu.

 Step 4 – Set a Static Front Page

-- Launch the site Customizer and click on the Static Front Page tab on the left.
+- Navigate to Appearance → Customize, and click on the Homepage Settings tab on the left.

-- Select the Static Page option, then choose your new page from the Front Page drop-down.
+- Select the A static page option, then choose your new page from the Homepage dropdown.

-- Click on the Save & Publish button to save your static page settings.
+- Click on the Publish button to save your static page settings.